Cpt-Dingus/blog-page/docs/Radio/Beginners guide to satellite reception.md

 > Note: The name meanings were taken from the [Wikipedia page for the Radio Spectrum](https://en.wikipedia.org/wiki/Radio_spectrum), are not meant to be taken literally.

-We will initially look at the **VHF satellite band (137 MHz)**, which contains a few satellites broadcasting images at relatively low qualities (4 km/px and compressed 1 km/px), followed by information about both low-earth-orbitting and geostationary satellites broadcasting in the **L satellite band (~1.7 GHz)** which requires more effort but offers much more interesting data such as full disc Earth imagery at a much higher quality (~1 km/px).
+We will initially look at the **VHF satellite band (137 MHz)**, which contains a few satellites broadcasting images at relatively low qualities (4 km/px and compressed 1 km/px), followed by information about both low-earth-orbitting and geostationary satellites broadcasting in the **L satellite band (~1.7 GHz)** which requires more effort but offers much more interesting data such as full disc Earth imagery at a much higher quality (uncompressed ~1 km/px).

 # Glossary